metadatacenter/cedar-model-validation-library/README.md

 This repo contains JSON Schema descriptions of CEDAR model components.
 The <tt>schema</tt> directory contains these specifications.

-These schema can be used to validate CEDAR model artifacts, such as templates, elements and fields.
+These schema can be used to validate CEDAR model artifacts, such as templates, elements, and fields (which are themnselves encoded as JSON Schema).

 In some cases it may be conventient to assembled these sub-schema into a single schema.
 The individual JSON Schema files in the </tt>schema</tt> directory can be assembled into a